cybersec101/resources/EN_Others_Behaviour_Trainer-Resource.md

 	- One incident of any form of bullying is one too many.

-	- The	bullying	acts	that	create	the	harm	are	various	and	difficult	to	classify	or 	identify	easily [^footnote4].
+	- The	bullying	acts	that	create	the	harm	are	various	and	difficult	to	classify	or 	identify	easily [Note 4](#note-4).

-	- Repetition	might	be	the	most	important	and	easily	identifiable	element	of	bullying [^footnote5].
+	- Repetition	might	be	the	most	important	and	easily	identifiable	element	of	bullying [Note 5](#note-5).